What Does SOS Really Stand For?

 You can sometimes even add an emergency contact, and the feature can text them your location.

-Obviously, this version of SOS won't help you in the event you get stranded at sea, but it is another example on land how the SOS is still going strong over a hundred years later.
+Obviously, this version of SOS won't help you if you get stranded at sea, but it is another example of how the SOS is still going strong over a hundred years later.